On Head Injury Awareness Day eve, doctors stress importance of 'golden hour' in saving life | Health

 They said that in most cases, the ''golden hour'' is lost due to delay in shifting the victim to a healthcare facility, which in turn results in serious complications, and even death.

-For first aid support to a victim of head injury especially during a road traffic accident, the police force, traffic policemen and the first responders need to be trained, said Dr Rajendra Prasad, Senior Consultant, Brain and Spine Surgery, Indraprastha Apollo Hospitals.
+For the first-aid support to a victim of head injury especially during a road traffic accident, the police force, traffic policemen and the first responders need to be trained, said Dr Rajendra Prasad, Senior Consultant, Brain and Spine Surgery, Indraprastha Apollo Hospitals.

 This is especially to provide them information with how a victim with various severe injuries needs to be given the first aid till the time the ambulance arrives, he said.